 Tip 2.
 Find others with ostomies, such as a local support group.

-“Through my local hospital, two ostomy nurses there lead a support group.
+“Through my local hospital, two ostomy nurses lead a support group.
 When you go, you know you’re not alone.
-There are ostomy patients there with all types of ostomies: urostomy, ileostomy, and colostomy.
-And it’s really nice to talk to different people and hear their experiences and have a camaraderie with them.”
+There are ostomy patients with all types of ostomies: urostomies, ileostomies, and colostomies.
+And it’s really nice to talk to different people and hear their experiences and have camaraderie with them.”

-In addition to finding a sense of community in a support group, attendees also often get educational opportunities as well as other helpful ostomy resources.
+In addition to finding a sense of community in a support group, attendees often receive educational opportunities and other helpful ostomy resources.

 Tip 3.
 Listen to your body and take care of your health.